-While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+University of Phoenix reserves the right to modify courses.
+While widely available, not all programs are available to residents of all states.
+Please check with a University Enrollment Representative.

 This course examines the linkages between the evolution of earth and water masses.
 Students will focus on the physical, chemical, biological and geological aspects of the ocean processes.

 Course skills and outcomes

 - Describe the hydrologic cycle as a way that water moves and is distributed on Earth.

 - Explain how energy is transferred through the ocean to shape geographic features and support ecosystems.

 - Illustrate marine ecosystems by showing relationships and flow between biotic and abiotic components.